huangjjatr/AIE-TransReID/README.md

 (after open the notebook in a browser, run all the cells)
 ```

-The training on DukeMTMC dataset using an attribute information embedding strength changing from 0.2 to 3.0.
+The training on DukeMTMC dataset using an attribute information embedding strength changing from 0.2 to 3.0 ( details can be found in *train-duke.sh* ).
 The results shown in Fig.1(b) and (d) can be reproduced by the following code:

 ```DukeMTMC
 cd AIE-TransReID/logs/duke_attribute/